 Hello!
 I hope that this article brings you joy and a bit of Irish luck.
 Stay safe and healthy.
-Hopefully, the change of season this spring will bring healing and relief to our current COVID situation.
-By the way, if you have a favorite spring activity or recipe feel free to share, I can be reached at email@example.com.
+Hopefully, the change of season this spring will bring healing and relief to all.
+By the way, if you have a favorite spring activity or recipe feel free to share, I can be reached at firstname.lastname@example.org.
 Irish hugs and huckleberry wishes, Maxine (A.K.A.
 “Molly”)

 We’re all Irish on St. Patrick’s Day.